scVENUS/PeekabooAV/docs/source/ruleset.rst

 analysis result while the former will continue on with the next rule of the ruleset.

+Normally the result is a constant but it can also be a variable.
+It is crucial to proceed with caution when using a variable implication.

 It is a lot like Python itself.

 They can contain operators: